-- Provide a welcoming, helpful, non-judgemental and professional service - Offer guidance and support when applying for intermissions, extenuating circumstances and extensions.
-They will also advise you of any effects this will have on your finances and course - Widely publicise up-to-date information about the range of advisory services we provide and the ways you can access these - If needed, refer you to specialist in house services or organisations outside our institution
+- Provide a welcoming, helpful, nonjudgemental and professional service. - Offer guidance and support when applying for intermissions, extenuating circumstances and extensions.
+They will also advise you of any effects this will have on your finances and course. - Widely publicise up-to-date information about the range of advisory services we provide and the ways you can access these. - If needed, refer you to specialist inhouse services or organisations outside our institution. - Support/refer students with additional learning needs.

-- Treat our staff politely and with respect - Provide us with all relevant information and documents we need to help us meet your needs or deal with your circumstances - Tell us as soon as possible if you have any personal requirements that we will need to make adjustment for - Attend appointments you have arranged with us, or let us know beforehand if you're not able to be there. - Report safeguarding concerns and during Covid, any positive test results to safeguarding@peterborough.ac.uk for those studying at the Peterborough campus and safeguarding@stamford.ac.uk for those studying at the Stamford campus.
+- Treat our staff politely and with respect. - Check the information provided on the Student Support pages on CANVAS. - Provide us with all relevant information and documents we need to help us meet your needs or deal with your circumstances. - Tell us as soon as possible if you have any personal requirements that we will need to make adjustment for. - Attend appointments you have arranged with us, or let us know beforehand if you're not able to be there. - Report safeguarding concerns to 07740456720 for those studying at the Peterborough campus and safeguarding.smg@ieg.ac.uk for those studying at the Stamford campus.